mrFalador/mrFalador/ReadMe.md

 # 💫 About Me:
-I'm FullStack developer.
-Currently I worked on DoczillaPro. <br>JavaScript, Node.js React, Express, NestJs - my main stack.
+HI!
+I'm FullStack developer. <br>JavaScript, Node.js React, Express, NestJs - my main stack.
 I can automate work using Python. <br>I understand Java and C++.
 I prefer product companies that have their own approach to development.<br>Open to suggestions.

 # 💻 Tech Stack: